giuliojiang/pbrt-v3-IILE/Doc.md

 Make more same-time path vs OSR.
 See bookmarks in firefox for blendswap interior scenes to be converted.

+Direct lighting integrator should use 'one' instead of 'all' lights sampling to scale better to large scenes.

 ## Portable package requirements

 libgconf-2-4